jhhughes256/azithro_pk/README.md

 This application is intended to aid dosing regimen selection for azithromycin in the treatment of COVID-19 conducted under the controlled environment of a registered clinical trial.

+To run the web application locally, open the `global.R` file using RStudio and click the Run button located at the top-centre of the window.
+The application uses the inputs in the left box as input to produce the outputs in the right box.
+Outputs come from simulation of the population pharmacokinetic model.

 ### Disclaimer

 Azithromycin is not approved by the FDA for treatment of COVID-19.
 No recommendations are made for the treatment of COVID-19 with azithromycin outside of a registered clinical trial.